"Peace comes from within. Do not seek it without."

 Peace

-Peace, in the mature Peacemaker, is not calm behavior or the absence of conflict.
-It is a deep, living stillness at your center—a steady presence that can hold pain, listen to truth, and respond with clarity and kindness.
-Peace does not mean indifference or detachment; instead, it is a quality that nourishes real relationships.
+Peace, in the Mature Peacemaker, is not calm behavior or the absence of conflict.
+It is a deep, living stillness at our center—a steady presence that can hold pain, listen to truth, and respond with clarity and kindness.
+Peace does not mean indifference or detachment; it is a quality that nourishes real relationships.

 From this ground, the Peacemaker brings real peace into relationships, families, teams, and communities.
 Without it, the same energy splits: in the active direction it hardens into the Judge, in the passive direction it collapses into the Pushover.

-Peace is the stillness of power: a calm strength that does not need to dominate or disappear.
+Peace is the stillness of power: a calm strength that needs neither to dominate nor disappear.

 The Peacemaker's True Power

 This stillness is alive, not dull—like a quiet lake that reflects everything.
-It is present, not checked out—sensing and feeling, but not agitated.
+Peace is present, not checked out—sensing and feeling, but not agitated.
 It is grounded, not rigid—able to bend without losing center.

-From this place, the Peacemaker can listen deeply and see the root of conflicts.
+From this place, the Peacemaker listens deeply and sees the root of conflicts.
 Their peace is not passivity; it is the nervous system at rest, the mind clear, the heart open.
-This level of presence makes it possible to respond rather than react, bringing depth and acceptance to difficult moments.
+This presence makes it possible to respond rather than react, bringing depth and acceptance to difficult moments.

 The Shadows of Peace